-On 14 October 2019, general meeting and 5th symposium were organized by Nepal JSPS Alumni Association (NJAA) in Kathmandu, Nepal.
+On 14 October 2019, the EC meeting and 5th symposium were organized by Nepal JSPS Alumni Association (NJAA) in Kathmandu, Nepal.

 In the afternoon, 5th symposium of NJAA was held on the theme “Emerging Issues, Challenges and Opportunities in Urban Planning in Nepal” with approximately 100 participants including researchers, government officials and so on.